 - Strong knowledge of and commitment to advocate for student-centered and higher education policies;

 - High level of knowledge of education policy and state-level politics;

 - Strong understanding pf political and legislative processes.

 - Gain experience working with an HBCU advocacy non-profit organization

 - Stipend or salary allowance may be given, when available

-Applicants must apply online.
-Click the button below to complete the application.
+Applicants must submit cover letter of interest and resume via email at firstname.lastname@example.org.
 Please include a cover letter of interest and resume.